John Allison reviews books for Pittsburgh Quarterly.

 George creates humorous and conceptual illustrations for a wide variety of clients.He is also a contract artist and writer with American Greetings, designing cards for their alternative humor lines.
 George’s work has garnered a number of awards, and has been recognized by the NY Society of Illustrators, Communication Arts, Print’s Regional Design Annuals, and the Addys.
 He is co-founder of the Pittsburgh Society of Illustrators, which has grown to be the fourth largest group in the United States.

 Ben Schmitt graduated from Peabody High School in 1988 and Michigan State University in 1992 with a bachelor’s degree in journalism.
 He worked as a reporter at the Concord Monitor, Savannah Morning News, American Lawyer Media and the Detroit Free Press and won a national Emmy award in 2008 for two video stories about pit bulls.
 He also helped report on the downfall of former Detroit Mayor Kwame Kilpatrick, which earned the Free Press a Pulitzer Prize in 2009.
-He is now vice president of written communications and social marketing for Z Brand Group in Pittsburgh.
+He is now a staff writer for the Tribune-Review.

 Paul Scripko started life in the Mon Valley south of Pittsburgh and after attending McKeepsort’s Serra High School, Pitt, and grad school at Harvard, he’s had a career on Wall Street and in high tech, both of which allowed him to enjoy many of the world’s great cities.
 Viewing Pittsburgh from a distance resulted in his ongoing commentary about Pittsburgh and western Pennsylvania.
 He discovered that a bit of distance does indeed provide a better perspective.
 His goal is to prod Pittsburghers to recognize issues that need addressing, while embracing the region’s world-class strengths and opportunities.